Aetherpoint/Photoshop-Box-and-Array-Generator/README.md

 <h1>Photoshop-Box-and-Array-Generator</h1>
 =================================
 <p>A hacked together photoshop script in javascript that generated a box and then creates and array from the box.
 It then adds guides based around the generated boxes.
 Use with the "guides to slices" tool to create a space for designing UI.
-Requires an open document with a canvas size larger then what the generated square will be.</p>
+Requires an unlocked open document with a canvas size larger then what the generated square will be.</p>

 <h2>Templater Workflow</h2>